Cafe Murano Covent Garden | Homely Italian From Lauded Chef Angela Hartnett

 It is, like the original, inappropriately known as Café Murano.
 Because although the requisite café-esque ingredients are there – a homely atmosphere, relaxed service, multiple visit potential – it’s far from being one.
 This is thanks in part to its design, which includes an entirely frosted glass roof, intimate booth banquette seating around a centrepiece serving table and, come nightfall, a glowing red bar.
-Then there’s head chef Richard’s requirement that nearly all oils, vinegars and sherries are made in house, from scratch, and with love, for dishes like broad bean and rosemary arancini; rabbit leg with pecorino; steamed halibut; and desserts of tiramisu and muscavado tart with crème fraîche.
+Then there’s head chef Richard’s requirement that nearly all oils, vinegars and sherries are made in-house, from scratch, and with love, for dishes like broad bean and rosemary arancini; rabbit leg with pecorino; steamed halibut; and desserts of tiramisu and muscovado tart with crème fraîche.

 Now – about the theatre: